What to Expect

 Do you directly bill to my health insurance provider?

-We currently do not directly bill to insurance.
-We do provide all of our patients with a detailed invoice to help facilitate submission to your insurance.
+We currently are able to directly bill to Pacific Blue Cross and Manulife.
+We do provide all of our patients with a detailed invoice to help facilitate submission to your insurance when direct billing is unavailable or is not the preferred option.

 How are receipts provided?